marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/README.md

 #  Discription of the Projects

 - **Project: Degrees**
  -  For two sets of CSV data files, where file contains the same names, and the same structure, we’re interested in finding the shortest path between any two actors by choosing a sequence of movies that connects them.
-Therefore we using **breadth-first search algorithm**.
+Therefore we are using **breadth-first search algorithm**.

 #  References
 https://cs50.harvard.edu/ai/2020/